 • How a common space between horses and humans is created.

 • The mirror neuron theory and why it doesn't sufficiently explain what goes on between horses and humans.

 • How horses learn and how training affects your horse.

-• Equine stress – eustress – and its impact on the equines and the quality of EAT.
+• Equine stress – eustress and burnout.

 • Negative equine welfare.
-What to look out for, when to intervene.

 • Essentials about human psychology to know how horse and human effects each other.

 • Intersubjectivity theory – addressing attachment between horse and human.
 The horse as a transitional object.
-The common space that is created between horse and human and what can go on in that space.

 • The horse as a helper in grounding, staying in the here and now while working on therapeutic issues.
 The horse as a safe companion.

 • How to enhance your observational skills and how to use them in EAI to formulate questions to the client, and to look out for the equine's welfare.